arkadius/tsc-reload/README.md

 int configValue = cfg.getInt("foo.bar");
 ```

 Then you can pass this value to any place in your application.
-But this value won't change even if you change content of *config.conf*.
+But this value will change when you change content of *config.conf*.

 When you use *tsc-config* the same code will look like:
 ```java
 import pl.touk.tscreload.*

 Reloadable<Config> cfg = ReloadableConfigFactory.parseFile("config.conf");
 Reloadable<Integer> configValue = cfg.map(c -> c.getInt("foo.bar"));
 ```
 Then you can also pass value to any place in your application.
 Value is wrapped in reloadable context.
-The difference is that when content of *config.conf* will changed, your value will be reloaded.
 You decide when you want to read current value invoking `configValue.currentValue()`.
 You can add any transformations to `Reloadable<T>` using `map` method e.g. wrap values with own configuration or use other lib which covert `Config` to something else.

 ## Interoperability

-This lib is just a thin wrapper for *TypeSafe* config.
-You still mix it with other libs like e.g. [Ficus](https://github.com/ceedubs/ficus).
+This lib is just a thin wrapper for *TypeSafe* config wirtten in *Java*.
+You still can mix it with other libs like e.g. [Ficus](https://github.com/ceedubs/ficus).

 ## Usage